ansnsr42/just_calendar/README.md

-# 📅 Just Calendar Project – Overview
+# 📅 Java Calendar Project – Overview

 ## 🎯 Goal

-This project aims to build a desktop-based calendar application using Java with a graphical user interface (GUI) implemented via Swing, and event data storage handled through SQLite.
-It is designed primarily as a hands-on learning experience to explore the Java language and its ecosystem.

-The core features will include the ability to:

-- View a monthly calendar layout
-- Add, edit, and delete appointments
-- Store events persistently in a local SQLite database

-This application is intentionally kept local (no server or cloud) to focus purely on the Java language, object-oriented programming (OOP) principles, and integrating database functionality into desktop software.
+Build a GUI-based calendar application in Java that supports local event management using SQLite.
+This project serves as a learning platform for Java, Swing, and database integration.

 ## 🧰 Technologies